Titus Leber: Biography

-From 1997 - to 2008 he worked in Bangkok / Thailand, where he created the large scale interactive DVD production "What Did the Buddha Teach?- The life and teaching of Lord Buddha“ for the Mae Fah Luang Foundation, developed the opera feature film project "Parsifal- A Buddhist Tale” and served on the board of directors of the Bangkok Opera.
+From 1997 to 2008 he worked in Bangkok / Thailand, where he created the large scale interactive DVD production "What Did the Buddha Teach? – The life and teaching of Lord Buddha“ for the Mae Fah Luang Foundation, developed the opera feature film project "Parsifal – A Buddhist Tale” and served on the board of directors of the Bangkok Opera.

-During this time he held in parallel a tenure as Professor at the Academy of Media Arts in Cologne (1997 to 1999) where he began experimentally superimposing entire feature films as part of the lecture series" The Dissociation Experiment".
+During this time he held in parallel a tenure as Professor at the Academy of Media Arts in Cologne (1997 to 1999) where he began experimentally superimposing entire feature films as part of the lecture series "The Dissociation Experiment".

-In 2011, T. Leber got elected as a member of the European Cultural Parliament (ECP), whose representative to the African Union he is since 2021.
+In 2011, T. Leber got elected as a member of the European Cultural Parliament (ECP), whose representative to the African Union he has been since 2021.

-From 2009 to 2014 in Indonesia, where he was commissioned by the Indonesian government to direct and produce the multimedia project "Borobudur- Paths to Enlightenment", a comprehensive interactive exploration of one of the largest Buddhist Temples in the world.
+From 2009 to 2014 in Indonesia, where he was commissioned by the Indonesian government to direct and produce the multimedia project "Borobudur – Paths to Enlightenment", a comprehensive interactive exploration of one of the largest Buddhist Temples in the world.
 Publication of several relevant works.

 In 2015 T. Leber founded the initiative "Africa Interactive" with the aim of bringing Africa's cultural heritage into cyberspace.
 Since then, numerous stays in West Africa as part of the related activities.

 As of 2017 back in Vienna.
 Awarded with the professional title of "Professor" by the Federal President of the Republic of Austria.

-2018 Appointment as member of the "European Academy of Sciences, Arts and Letters (AESAL).
+2018 Appointment as member of the European Academy of Sciences, Arts and Letters (AESAL).

-2019-2022 Documentation of African cultural heritage in Austrian private collections in 3D.
-Foundation of the association " Mnemonics Digital - Interdisciplinary Study Society for Digital Humanism and World Cultural Heritage”.
+2019–2022 Documentation of African cultural heritage in Austrian private collections in 3D.
+Foundation of the association "Mnemonics Digital – Interdisciplinary Study Society for Digital Humanism and World Cultural Heritage”.